 Rethink the Humble Hankie

 During periods of colds and flues tissues are essential to fight the spread of infection.
-But how often do we unconsciously we grab a tissue or two before heading out the door, stuff a few in our back pocket, handbag, kids school bag for that just in case moment.
+But how often do we unconsciously we grab a tissue or two before heading out the door, stuff a few in our back pocket, handbag, kids school bag for that just in case moment, not think of the impact it has on Mother Nature.

 How often do we find a tissue was left in a pocket then washed?